kuninethan95/dsc-phase-2-project/RM2.md

 ### Multicollinearity Conclusions
 - R^2 of 0.708
-- QQ plot looks normal
+- QQ plot meets assumptions
 - No features with insignificant p-values
-- homoscedasticity looks passable
+- Homoscedasticity meets assumptions
 ----
 ## Check Assumption of Linearity
 - Independent variables need to have a lineaer relationship with price